Faculty of Law

 Learn more about our students

-Students have the opportunity to participate in a wide variety of initiatives, including a legal information service that provides students with opportunities for serving the community, award winning competitive mooting, an international law journal, and student-run groups and activities.
+Students have the opportunity to participate in a wide variety of initiatives, including a Legal Clinic that provides students with opportunities for serving the community, award winning competitive mooting, an international law journal, and student-run groups and activities.
 Our students and alumni benefit from dedicated career-related support from our career services office, which is staffed year-round by a full-time professional.
 The Faculty of Law at Thompson Rivers University is committed to student success and ensuring that students are provided with every opportunity to succeed as future legal professionals.

 Studying law at Thompson Rivers University is an exciting opportunity to blaze a trail at one of Canada’s newest law schools.
 Our students are integrally involved in the process of building this new seat of legal learning and are uniquely positioned to influence the nature and values of a pioneering institution.
 Our graduates have already achieved success in a wide variety of legal fields, which you can read about on our 'student success' page.